jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 describes how to create one type of extension, an *application plugin*,
 that:

--  Adds a "Random `Astronomy Picture of the Day <https://apod.nasa.gov/apod/astropix.html>`__" command to the *command palette* sidebar
+-  Adds a "Random `Astronomy Picture <https://apod.nasa.gov/apod/astropix.html>`__" command to the *command palette* sidebar
--  Fetches the comic image and metadata when activated
+-  Fetches the image and metadata when activated
 -  Shows the image and metadata in a tab panel

 By working through this tutorial, you'll learn:

--  How to setup an extension development environment from scratch on a Linux or OSX machine.

-   -  Windows users: You'll need to modify the commands slightly.
+-  How to set up an extension development environment from scratch on a Linux or OSX machine.
+(You'll need to modify the commands slightly if you are on Windows.)
 -  How to start an extension project from `jupyterlab/extension-cookiecutter-ts <https://github.com/jupyterlab/extension-cookiecutter-ts>`__
 -  How to iteratively code, build, and load your extension in JupyterLab